Introduction to Crohn’s and Ulcerative Colitis

 If you are eating the standard American diet, quite a few modifications to what you normally eat will be necessary to reach remission.
 The first thing is to clean out your pantry and make a list of “allowed foods.”
 If you decide to follow a nutritional ketosis diet, here is the list.
 If you choose to follow my anti-inflammatory diet, we need to modify it slightly.

 The easiest diet to follow is a strict GAPS plus AIP (auto-immune protocol) diet which restricts the “usual offenders” such as gluten, dairy, eggs, corn, processed foods, sugar, citrus, nightshade vegetables, grains, and legumes as well as caffeine and alcohol.
 It also restricts high FODMAP foods and is an “elemental diet plan.”
+I have combined the working diets in this one blog called; aptly, the best autoimmune diet.
 You cannot blame GI symptoms on any foods or spices if you eat this way for the two months it takes to heal a leaky gut.
 This diet is restrictive, but in two months, you can reintroduce some food items.

 The Crohn’s Diet Plan